Pakistan - Karakoram

 We’d recommend Category-3 for days when it may be snowing and very windy.
 Generally very useful on summit day.

 We’d advise factor 50 for trekking – but otherwise buy the highest SPF you can find, as UV intensifies with altitude.
+Ensure you have enough for the full trek, plus smaller tubes for pockets whilst trekking.

 Essential for protection from the sun and dust.

 Sun cream generally does not work on your lips and they are very susceptible to burning without proper protection, so it’s important to also have high SPF lipsalve.
+We would recommend bringing a few, you will need plenty of SPF!

 This is the layer closest to the skin and its principle function is to draw or wick moisture and sweat away from the skin.
 You can also get thermal base layers for use at higher altitudes that provide an additional insulating layer while still drawing away sweat during times of high exertion.